niebardzo/VulnerableRestApi/README.md

 ```

-Then run the final server using the gunicorn cgi and nginx as reverse proxy.
-The nginx configuration can be found here:
+Then run the final server using the gunicorn CGI and Nginx as a reverse proxy.
+The Nginx configuration can be found here:

 https://docs.gunicorn.org/en/latest/deploy.html

-By default the gunicorn runs on localhost:8000.
+By default, the gunicorn runs on localhost:8000.

 ```
 gunicorn wsgi:app
 ```

-Or for the testing purpose you could run the gunicorn to listen everywhere running on the user webserver.
+Or for the testing purpose, you could run the gunicorn to listen everywhere running on the user webserver.

 ```
 gunicorn --bind 0.0.0.0:8888 wsgi:app